flatironinstitute/disBatch/Readme.md

 will expand into five tasks, each with the environment variable `DISBATCH_REPEAT_INDEX` set to one of 100, 150, 200, 250, or 300.
-The tasks will consists of the concatenation of the prefix, command (if provided), and the suffix currently in effect. `start` defaults to 0, `step` to 1.
+The tasks will consist of the concatenation of the prefix, command (if provided), and the suffix currently in effect. `start` defaults to 0, `step` to 1.
 Note: the semantics here differ somewhat from many range constructs, the number immediately following `REPEAT` sets the